mgclabs/sermulator/README.md

 Caveats:
  Due to the nature of this, even though it will be open source, I would expect most people would want to use a digitally signed version.
- I fear the use of Electron may include vulnerabilities by shear amount of code but I don't know, I also don't have time to make a native crossplatform app soooo there
  This will probably take me a long time to have anything to show for it since I'm just learning anyway